jdortiz/MalometerTDD/README.md

 ## TDD Demo ##

+Learn how to write code the TDD way.

 ### Create project (5min)
 1. Create new project in Xcode.
 Use the "Empty application" (iOS) template.
 2. Call it "MalometerTDD" and use Core Data.
 3. Close the project window.
-4. Create a Podfile in the project directory. platform :ios, "7.0"
+4. Create a Podfile in the project directory.

+    platform :ios, "7.0"

     target "MalometerTDD" do